pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 **NOTE 1**: To grasp the self-evidently implicit is to grasp something that is self-evident when brought it into focus.
 In other words, the self-evidently implicit is that which cannot be denied without denying the self-evident, i.e. it is logically necessitated by the self-evident.
 Hence, we reaffirm the notion that knowledge can only be knowledge of and from the self-evident.
 The self-evidently implicit is not self-evident without selective focus because focus is finite and cannot always grasp every aspect of awareness at once (which is why retained awareness is invaluable, as it holds everything that cannot be focused on at once).

 **NOTE 2**: Bringing something implicit in perception into focus — especially something that integrates more than one perception — is not an automatic process but an exercise of volition.
 It is not automatic because to be automatic in cognition is to be driven by the self-evident alone, whereas selective focus is fundamentally self-driven and not led along purely by the self-evident (see ["Determinism as a denial of causality" in _Human Consciousness and Free Will_](https://pranigopu.github.io/philosophy/human-consciousness-and-free-will.html#determinism-as-a-denial-of-causality)).

+**NOTE 3**: The act of grasping the self-evidently implicit can naturally be recursive, as selective focus can be recursive.
+Hence, we can grasp the self-evidently implicit in what we previously grasped as self-evidently implicit in the self-evident, and so on.
+Hence, we can have abstractions of abstractions: units of units, concepts of concepts, generalisations of generalisations, etc.

 ---